Driver and Vehicle Licensing Agency: Employment

 Staff of the DVLA are predominantly female whereas other parts of the Department for Transport are predominantly male.
 Starting salaries as of 2008 were just over £12,500.
 In November 2007, a Public Accounts Committee report criticised the "amazingly high" levels of sick leave among staff at the DVLA, where employees took an average of three weeks per year of sick leave.
 The report said overall sickness leave at the Department for Transport and its seven agencies averaged 10.4 working days per full-time employee in 2005, which they calculated as costing taxpayers £24 million.
 While sick leave rates at the department itself and four of its agencies were below average, at the DVLA and DSA – which together employ more than 50% of all department staff – they were "significantly higher".
 Committee chairman Edward Leigh said it was surprising the agencies could "function adequately".
 In 2008 DVLA staff went on a one-day strike over pay inequality arguing they should receive similar salaries to other employees of the Department for Transport.
 The most recent level of sickness absence for 2012/13 was 6.7 days.

 Controversies

+Date of Birth shown on licence

+The Driver and Vehicle Licencing Bill (ref) that introduced the centralised and computerised Driving Licence replacing the local authority driving licence was met with concern due to the requirement to provide a date of birth to the Driver Vehicle Licencing Agency.

+Although there were a few reasons given as objection the main ones were: